AlexOrtiz5/Stock_Market/README.md

   - Plotly: For interactive visualizations, particularly candlestick charts and volume profiles.
   - Pmdarima: For automatic ARIMA parameter selection.
   - Scipy.stats: For statistical functions and hypothesis testing.
+  - Tableau: While not directly used in the Python code, Tableau is the intended platform for creating interactive dashboards to present the findings and visualizations generated throughout the project.

 # Project Description
   The project utilizes a stock market dataset sourced from Kaggle, providing historical stock price data.
 This dataset encompasses key financial metrics including 'Ticker', 'Date', 'Open', 'High', 'Low', 'Close', 'Adjusted Close', and 'Volume'.
 The 'Date' column is crucial for time series analysis, while the other numerical columns detail the stock's trading activity.
 The dataset's characteristics include daily stock information, which allows for the analysis of price trends, volatility, and trading volume.
 We have addressed potential data quality issues, such as missing values and duplicate entries, to ensure the reliability of our analysis.
 The dataset's structure facilitates the application of various analytical techniques, from basic trend visualization to advanced predictive modeling and risk assessment.
 The historical nature of the data enables the exploration of past market behavior and the development of strategies for future predictions.